neet-007/rust_csv_parser/README.md

 first project outside the rust book and advent of code it parses
 the csv according to this [rfc](https://www.ietf.org/rfc/rfc4180.txt).

+## Flags
+- path: path to the csv
+- trimmer: to make the parser trim all whitespace
+- whitespace_empty: to make the parser trim empty field that have only whitespace

 ## Examples

 the program is a cli that follows this